ANKUSH-JPG/docker-compose-project/README.md

 DOCKER:
    firstly , you need to set the permission to permissive so that you are able to connect to your docker deamon.

-     - SETENFORCE 0
+     - setenforce 0
    you can view the permissions by using:

-     - GETENFORCE
+     - getenforce
    once done you can use systemctl to start your docker and there you can launch your container's:

-     - SYSTEMCTL START DOCKER
+     - systemctl start docker

 DOCKER-COMPOSE :
    i downloaded docker compose from the link mentioned below , download it from the same url: